Are Cookies Personal Data?

 • Other sensitive information

 Natural persons may be associated with online identifiers provided by their devices, applications, tools and protocols, such as internet protocol addresses, cookie identifiers or other identifiers such as radio frequency identification tags.
-2This may leave traces which, in particular when combined with unique identifiers and other information received by the servers, may be used to create profiles of the natural persons and identify them.
+This may leave traces which, in particular when combined with unique identifiers and other information received by the servers, may be used to create profiles of the natural persons and identify them.

-It all boils down to how we talk about cookies colloquially as a culture versus how specific the phrasing must be when written into law.
+Sources online say that cookies are personal data under data privacy laws because of how we talk about cookies colloquially as a culture versus how specific the phrasing must be when written into law.

-But because all non-essential cookies have a unique ID anyway, it makes sense to use the phrase most people are familiar with, which is just plain old ‘cookies’.
+Because all non-essential cookies have a unique ID anyway, it makes sense to use the phrase most people are familiar with, which is just plain old ‘cookies’… Is anyone else getting hungry?

 Examples of Cookies That Don’t Process Personal Data

-Examples of Cookies That DO Process Personal Data
+Examples of Cookies That Do Process Personal Data

-Common cookies tracking personal data include:
+Common cookies that track personal data include:

 • Statistics cookies